5 min read

 There will be a process of editing as you decide which bits of the story in the Google Doc are what hiring managers and recruiters want to hear about.
 As you take the content in your Google Doc and move it into a more visual format, you’ll pair down what you wrote and come up with a more compact version of the story that you want to share in your UX portfolio.

-Step 1.
-Give your UX case study a clear title
+1: Outline your UX case study

 An outline’s purpose is to help you understand the big picture of your project, so you can decide how to structure your case study.
 It may also help you realize that the project already feels like it’s too big, in which case you should consider breaking it up into multiple smaller projects so that you don’t overwhelm the user of your UX portfolio.